 But professional athletes are also very fortunate to play a game for a living.
 Ask yourself, “can I take something from this knowledge about sports and games and utilize it to my advantage?”
 Can I get into a metaphorical “zone” like a competitive athlete?

 Research shows that getting into a zone or a flow state requires a challenging situation and commensurate skills, and you’ve got that, but enjoyment is even more valuable.
 To become seriously engrossed in your work and perform at a very high level, you must balance the “challenge” of the situation with your “skills,” plus you must find a way to enjoy everything you can about your situation.

 The capacity of the familiar

-For others, those daily familiarities put us into a terribly negative zone.
+For others, those daily familiarities put us in a terribly negative zone.
 The problem is that what is familiar is not always good for us.
-While we’re in our flow zone is when we can accomplish and achieve.
-The problem seems clear.
+While in our flow zone, we can accomplish whatever is most important to us.
+The problem is understandable.
 The very things and activities that put us in our zone are often misaligned with what we’re being asked to accomplish.
 The bottom line is that they’re not deeply valued, important, or not that important to you.
 In a sense, you’re off-track.

 Flow & The Rhythms of Nature

-I’m not recommending that you lose your career, ditch your ambitions, or drop all your luxurious possessions.
-At the same time, I am wondering how we can – if it’s even a good idea – prioritize these motivations lower and simultaneously elevate our motivations to connect with nature.
-Nature in it’s the broadest sense, not merely trees and frogs.
-Consider emotions, beliefs, expectations, the mind, our sense of purpose, and of spirit.
+I’m not recommending you lose your career, ditch your ambitions, or drop all your luxurious possessions.
+At the same time, I wonder how we can – if it’s even a good idea – prioritize these motivations lower and simultaneously elevate other reasons to connect with nature and our underlying narrative.